 If you disagree with a P&S Report, you and your attorney can follow a procedure to challenge the report.
-That procedure typically involves an evaluation by another physician who is chosen by your attorney and the claims adjuster.
+That procedure typically involves an evaluation by another physician who is chosen by your workers compensation lawyer and the claims adjuster.

 How Are Permanent Disability Benefits Computed?

 You will receive a disability rating that is based on the P&S report.
-Claims adjusters and Los Angeles workers’ compensation attorneys frequently disagree as to what the disability rating should be.
+Claims adjusters and a Los Angeles workers compensation lawyer frequently disagree as to what the disability rating should be.

 The rating is based on several factors, including your age, the degree of your disability, and reduction of your future earning capacity.
 The rating is expressed as a percentage, with 100% representing a total disability.
 Most disability ratings fall between 5% and 30%.